simonpett/QPC/README.md

 - search page based on suburb, school, busroute
 - create 'please login message' after signup
 - upload page for cvs - use code form the import scripts
+ - admin user, and make admin page only work if authenticated and admin

 TO DOs
 - Pages